proteinreport/proteinreport.org/content/en/directory/oggs/index.md

 weight: 5000
 uuid: 5772
 ---
-<p>Together we can remove the &#039;hidden&#039; animal products in our food chain.
-We&#039;re starting with eggs.
+<p>Together we can remove the 'hidden' animal products in our food chain.
+We're starting with eggs.
 We create affordable plant-based alternatives to everyday foods, that taste as delicious as you’ve always known them, while positively changing the future of the planet, animals and people with every, little, bite.</p>